alex0267/SpeechWebApp/deployment/Readme.md

 kubectl get ingress
 ```

+- Create / request a domain name (e.g. speech-emotion-recognition.app) on [Cloud domains](https://console.cloud.google.com/net-services/domains/registrations/list?authuser=0&project=wewyse-centralesupelec-ftv).
+Once it is activated, you can continue.

-- Report the IP address in [Cloud DNS](https://console.cloud.google.com/net-services/dns/zones/speech-webapp/details?organizationId=96332070682&project=wewyse-centralesupelec-ftv) adding a type A record linking the IP address to the address that you entered for the certificate.
+- Report the previous IP address in [Cloud DNS](https://console.cloud.google.com/net-services/dns/zones/speech-webapp/details?organizationId=96332070682&project=wewyse-centralesupelec-ftv) adding a type A record linking the IP address to the address that you entered for the certificate.
+You also have to activate the IP / domain name on [Google Domains](https://domains.google.com/).

 - Verify that the certificate is activated (15min):